 For example, this summer, two companies settled a suit with the DOJ over the prescription cancer drug Tarceva.
 This medicine was marketed by the companies to help treat a certain kind of cancer called "non-small-cell lung cancer."
 The DOJ, however, charged that these corporations made misleading statements about how effective the drug would be.
 The companies decided to pay $67 million dollars to settle the claims against them.
 A DOJ official stated that companies that make false claims put patients at risk and that in this particular case, it was cancer patients who were harmed.

 Being diagnosed with cancer is horrible enough.
 To then be given false hope that there is an effective treatment available can be devastating, not to mention lead patients to forego other, more effective treatments.
 Companies that put their own profits ahead of the needs of consumers and patients, especially vulnerable people like cancer sufferers, need to be held accountable, but they should also be responsible for compensating those who have been injured by their behavior.
-Texas residents with questions regarding pharmaceutical liability and protection of their rights may wish to consider contacting an attorney.
+People with questions regarding pharmaceutical liability and protection of their rights may wish to consider contacting an attorney.